How Should A Bike Helmet Fit [Better Guideline]

 7. The straps can be adjusted to obtain an appropriate but secure fitting

-After selecting the appropriate size bicycle helmet based on the circumference of your head, the following necessary process is to adjust your straps with ease but without discomfort.
-The straps are essential in ensuring that your helmet remains in the position you prefer during your ride, making it less likely to slide to or slide off in case of a crash or fall.
+After selecting the appropriate size bicycle helmet based on your head’s circumference, the next step is to adjust the straps with ease but without discomfort.
+The straps are essential in ensuring that your helmet remains in the position you prefer during your ride, making it less likely to slide forward or backward in case of a crash or fall.

 Start by securing the chinstrap.
 Then tighten it until you feel it snug underneath your cheek.
-Putting one or two fingers between the skin and the strap should ensure it’s snug but not too snug.
+Place one or two fingers between the skin and the strap to ensure it’s snug but not too tight.
 Then, you can adjust the side straps to ensure they create a V-shape that is just under your ear.

 The straps must be secure and suitable to limit the helmet’s movement while providing the proper circulation and comfort.
-Check and adjust the straps for a safe, comfy ride fit.
+Check and adjust the straps for a safe and comfortable ride fit.
 If you can adjust the straps securely and comfortably, you can ensure that your helmet is in the right place, providing the perfect protection for your head.

 1. Proper Helmet Fit